ekrich/sbt-scripting/README.md

 	* The first part is the native system command. `#!/usr/bin/env` tells the system to run the `/usr/bin/env` executable using the full path to the executable.
 The `env` executable will now run the `sbt` command with any arguments.

 	* The **sbt** command. `sbt -Dsbt.version=0.13.15 -Dsbt.main.class=sbt.ScriptMain -error`
 In this case we pass the version and main class as `-D` properties and the `-error` argument so it is easier to see the errors.
-They are documented [here](http://www.scala-	sbt.org/1.0/docs/Command-Line-Reference.html).
-The `-error` is the log level and the other levels are `-warn`, `-info`, `-debug` discussed in this pull request on [GitHub](https://github.com/sbt/sbt/pull/2741) and this [commit](https://github.com/sbt/sbt/commit/9783ab176521a65eaa19b9013ea906a32c6f65b3).
+They are documented [here](http://www.scala-sbt.org/1.0/docs/Command-Line-Reference.html).
+The `-error` is the log level and the other levels are `-warn`, `-info`, and `-debug`.
+See the [documention for log levels](http://www.scala-sbt.org/1.x/docs/Howto-Logging.html).
+Note: more information is discussed in this pull request on [GitHub](https://github.com/sbt/sbt/pull/2741) and this [commit](https://github.com/sbt/sbt/commit/9783ab176521a65eaa19b9013ea906a32c6f65b3) if you want to dive into the details.

 	* The arguments that are passed on the command line to the script.
 `"Eric R" foo bar baz` are passed along to **sbt** and eventually to your embedded script which we will look at in number (3) below.